 This setting can be used to keep system data separate from user data.
 If Windows is re-installed on the system volume, a user who has administrative rights can manually recover data from this location.

 Caution Using ProfilesDirectory to redirect folders to a drive other than the system volume blocks upgrades.
 Using ProfilesDirectory to point to a directory that is not the system volume will block SKU upgrades and upgrades to future versions of Windows.
 For example if you use Windows 8 together with ProfilesDirectory set to D:\, you cannot upgrade to Windows 8 Pro or to the next version of Windows.
 The servicing stack does not handle cross-volume transactions, and it blocks upgrades.

 ProgramDataThe ProgramData setting specifies the path of the program data folder.

 Important These settings should be used only in a test environment.
 By changing the default location of the user profile directories or program data folders to a volume other than the System volume, you cannot service your Windows installation.
 Any updates, fixes, or service packs cannot be applied to the installation.
 Microsoft recommends that you do not change the location of the user profile directories or program data folders.
-This is especially true for Windows Store apps.
+This is especially true for Microsoft Store apps.
 Changing the location of %programdata% will cause errors when you install, uninstall, or update these apps.